-The city of Twin Falls is the perfect place to base yourself when you discover two of the most jaw-dropping places in Idaho on the San Francisco to New York drive.
-These beautiful places to explore are Shoshone Falls and Snake River Canyon.
+The city Twin Falls is the perfect place to base yourself when you discover two of the most jaw-dropping places in Idaho on the San Francisco to New York drive.
+The two beautiful places in the area to explore in the are Shoshone Falls and Snake River Canyon.

 The Niagara Falls of the West